ginnox/CanalNetworkDocs/Longitudinal_Design_of_Routes/LongitudinalDesignOfRoutes.md

 This table shows extensive detail of profile data along with canal bed level and embankement formation data for the entire range of stations in the route.

 Note: The data are tabulated at exactly the same incremental stations generated during profile extraction.

+It is also important to note the following additional refinements, that are not specified by the user, rather applied in run-time.

+(a) the data is further refined at additional stations, for:

+- control locations, including floating nodes.

+- Drop structure locations

+(b) calculations in transverse direction depend on the offset data interval during profile extraction.
+However, additional refinements are applied to the transverse data set if:

+- the number of offset locations is less than 5, and

+- the applied refinement is -15:3:15 in conventional notation, or -15, -12, -9, -6, -3, 0, 3, 6, 9, 12, 15.

 ![d](Images/Image%20042.png)